This article discusses the main team of caregivers in the neonatal intensive care unit (NICU). The staff often includes the following:

 NEONATAL INTENSIVE CARE UNIT (NICU) NURSE

 This type of nurse has received special training in caring for babies in the NICU.
 Nurses play a very important role in monitoring the baby and supporting and educating the family.
-Of all the caregivers in the NICU, nurses often spend the most time at a baby's bedside, caring for the baby as well as the family.
+Of all the caregivers in the NICU, nurses usually spend the most time at a baby's bedside, caring for the baby as well as the family.
 A nurse might also be a member of the NICU transport team or become an extracorporeal membrane oxygenation (ECMO) specialist after special training.

-A pharmacist is a professional with education and training in the preparation of medicines used in the NICU.
+A pharmacist is a professional with education and training in the preparation and use of medicines used in the NICU.
 Pharmacists help prepare medicines such as antibiotics, immunizations, or intravenous (IV) solutions, such as total parenteral nutrition (TPN).

 A dietitian or nutritionist is a professional who is educated and trained in nutrition.
 This includes human milk, vitamin and mineral supplements, and preterm infant formulas used in the NICU.
 Dietitians help monitor what babies are fed, how their bodies respond to the food, and how they grow.